NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/seq_decomp.md

 ### pc

 The third parameter `pc` is a pointer to the current opcode being executed in the seq file.
 It will move from opcode to opcode and branch when told to.
 When set to 0 it will cease executing opcodes.

+## Known Values

+- seq_p[0x05] + 0x5c: Memory address of the start of the current SEQ file.
+- reg_p[0x14]: Holds a counter.
+Set by opcode 0402 (reg_p[0x15] also is set to this counter) and read/decremented by opcode 013B.
+- reg_p[0x15]: Holds values to be compared for branching.
+Set by opcode group 04 and compared in opcode group 01.
+- reg_p[0x16]: Holds a program counter while the program counter is reset to zero.
+Set by opcode 0100 and 0101 and used in the function `seq_parse(...)`.
+Reset by opcode 0001.
+- reg_p[0x17]: Holds some sort of program counter.
+Used in opcode group 01.